NeolGG/CSE-40567-60567_Spring-2025_HW2/README.md

 # CSE-40567-60567_Spring-2025_HW2

-This is code to help solve my Computer Security class Homework 2 assignment.
+This is code to help solve my Computer Security class Homework 2 assignment to decipher a DES-ECB ciphertext

 ## References